Ramestta (RAMA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ramestta Historical Price

-According to the latest data gathered on Ramestta live price page, the current price of Ramestta is 0.084019USD.
-The circulating supply of Ramestta(RAMA) is 6.03M RAMA , giving it a market capitalization of $506.91K.
+According to the latest data gathered on Ramestta live price page, the current price of Ramestta is 0.059008USD.
+The circulating supply of Ramestta(RAMA) is 6.03M RAMA , giving it a market capitalization of $356.01K.

 The Ramestta Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RAMA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.